Save $$$ and help your favorite charities even more.

 An appraiser is treated as having met the minimum education and experience requirements if she is licensed or certified for the type of property being appraised in the state in which the property is located.
 In Iowa, for a gift of real estate, this means certification by the Iowa Professional Licensing Bureau, Real Estate Appraisers.

-Further requirements for a qualified appraiser include that they:
+Further requirements for a qualified appraiser include that she:

 demonstrates verifiable education and experience in valuing the type of property subject to the appraisal;

-understands they may be subject to penalties for aiding and abetting the understatement of tax; and
+understands she may be subject to penalties for aiding and abetting the understatement of tax; and

 not have been prohibited from practicing before the IRS at any time during three years preceding the appraisal.